flaviaraujo/project-OOP/README.md

 - [x] Add user perspective
 - [x] Add more exception handling - nextInt, next and nextLine
 - [ ] Add throw to functions that can return null (search, get, etc)
-- [ ] When calling User.deleteActivity() check in the registers if the activity is being used and if so throw exception.
+- [x] When calling User.deleteActivity() check in the registers if the activity is being used and if so throw exception.
-- [ ] Add option to create activity when registering a register, **if this one is unique (cpm registers) add it to the user activities**
+- [x] Add option to create activity when registering a register, and its unique in user activities array
 - [x] In simulation if an activity is repeated at the end of the day, add it to the next day
 - [x] Sort events in a plan by date time
 - [x] Add hard notion to activities